Devenvaruv/Packer-Terraform-guide/README.md

 ![alt text](./assets/image-2.png)

 3. **AWS Credentials**
-   You will need the following from your AWS account (often provided when you create or refresh AWS CLI credentials):
+   You will need the following from your AWS account:
    - `AWS_ACCESS_KEY_ID`
    - `AWS_SECRET_ACCESS_KEY`
+   - `AWS_SESSION_TOKEN`
+   -
-   - `AWS_SESSION_TOKEN` (if using temporary session credentials) if you are on aws acedemy click on show to get them
+   if you are on AWS Academy click on Show to get them
    ![alt text](./assets/image.png)

 4. **SSH Keys**
    - **Public key**: Will be baked into the AMI so you can SSH in.
-   - **Private key**: Used to SSH into instances (keep this secure). if you do not want to use old key you can generate new key running this command
+   - **Private key**: Used to SSH into instances (keep this secure). if you do not want to use the old key you can generate a new key by running this command
     ```
     ssh-keygen -t rsa -b 4096 -C "your_email@example.com"